drbfraser/CRADLE-Platform/scripts/README.md

 To release code to the staging server, or mark ready for production, do the following:

 1. Delete the protected branch you would like the code to appear on (either `staging` or `production`)
-    * In GitLab, goto Repository > Branches
+    * In GitHub, go to `branches` (button next to the name of the current branch)
     * Ensure the branch you are going to delete is not ahead of `master`.
 If it is, it means there are commits to this branch which have not been merged to `master` and should be considered before proceeding.
     * Click the delete button beside the branch and complete the confirmation screen

 2. Re-create the protected branch you just deleted
-    * In GitLab, goto Repository > Branches
+    * In GitHub, go to `branches` (button next to the name of the current branch)
     * Click "New Branch" button
     * Enter name and source branch for recreated branch:
         * If `staging`, set the source branch to `master`
         * If `production`, set the source branch to `staging`
-    * When the branch is recreated, GitLab will remember its protected status from before.
+    * When the branch is recreated, GitHub will remember its protected status from before.

 This will put the current version of the code from the source branch into the protected `staging` or `production` branch without creating a new commit.
 This is important because the deployment process depends on a docker image for a commit being built just once (when merged to `master`).
 And commits to either the `staging` or `production` branches will break the deployment process.